m-bariya/m-bariya.github.io/_projects/scientific_illustration.md

 related_publications: false
 ---

-My artistic and technical interests come together in my scientific illustration work.
-I believe that beautiful and effective visuals can bring more clarity and joy to science and engineering communication.
+I feel engineering and the sciences could do with more beautiful visualizations.
 I have worked as a science illustrator for the [Berkeley Science Review](https://berkeleysciencereview.com/), and I continue to develop technical visualizations for my own work.
-If you have an illustration project, please reach out!
+If you have an illustration project you might be interested in collaborating on, please write to me.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">